garylau1/Urban-Heat-Island-UHI-prediction-/README.md

 In this task, we utilized advanced <b>GeoPandas</b> techniques to perform complex spatial joins and temporal merging, creating a unified geospatial dataset that correlates physical urban morphology with environmental conditions.
 By training a Random Forest Regressor on this rich feature set, we were able to accurately predict the UHI Index (around 90% accuracy), demonstrating comprehensive proficiency in geospatial data engineering, feature extraction, and predictive modeling for environmental analysis.

-PS: our work is improved based on EY Data Challenge
+PS: My work is improved based on EY Data Challenge